patricklafrance/wmfnext-shell/README.md

 }
 ```

-A `wrapManagedRoutes` option is passed to the `useHoistedRoutes()` hook.
-This is an optional function allowing the caller to nest the *"non hoisted routes"* under a specific route.
+You may have noticed that a `wrapManagedRoutes` option is passed to the `useHoistedRoutes()` hook.
+This is an optional function, which allows the host application to nest the *"non hoisted routes"* under a specific route.

 In this example, the `wrapManagedRoutes` option is used to wrap all the _"non hoisted routes"_ under the `RootLayout` component and the `RootErrorBoundary` to isolate module failures.

-> It's important to memoized the `wrapManagedRoutes` function, otherwise, the hoisting code will be executed on every re-render rather than return from the cache.
+> It's important to memoize the `wrapManagedRoutes` function, otherwise, the hoisting code will be executed on every re-render rather than returning from the cache.

-An host application can choose to disallow page hoisting by not using the `useHoistedRoutes()` hook or using the `allowedPaths` option of the `useHoistedRoutes()` hook to specify a subset of module routes that can be hoisted.
+An host application can choose to disallow page hoisting by not using the `useHoistedRoutes()` hook or using the `allowedPaths` option of the `useHoistedRoutes()` hook to specify a subset of module routes that are eligible for hoisting.

 ```tsx
 const hoistedRoutes = useHoistedRoutes(routes, {